2018 Sunlight Agenda

-The 2012 election demonstrated that presidential candidates can not be counted on to voluntarily disclose information about who is giving to their campaigns.
+The 2016 election demonstrated that presidential candidates can not be counted on to voluntarily disclose information about who is giving to their campaigns.
 Legislation requiring disclosure of presidential bundlers, as well as candidates’ tax returns would provide voters with insight into potential conflicts of interests and executive branch influencers.

 The Senate should, at long last, pass legislation requiring senate candidates to electronically file their campaign finance reports.

 Congress should pass the Public Online Information Act (POIA), to require Executive Branch agencies to publish all publicly available information on the Internet in a timely fashion and in user-friendly formats.